 flag.Value is a Mess

-For example, in the standard library’s package flag
+For example, in the standard library’s package flag, the interface

 type Value interface {